CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 ### Elasticsearch Indices and Type Mappings

-On a tenant's first call of the Audit library, an index is created for the them.
-A tenant's Elasticsearch index, type and document's ID (`index/type/_id`) is seen as `audit_tenant_<tenantId>/cafAuditEvent/<applicationAuditEvent>`.
+On a tenant's first call of the Audit library, an index is created for the tenant.
+A tenant's Elasticsearch index, type and document meta-field identifiers (`index/type/doc`) are seen as `audit_tenant_<tenantId>/cafAuditEvent/applicationAuditEvent`.

     GET /audit_tenant_1/_mapping/cafAuditEvent
     {